Wallops Flight Facility: History

 In 1945, NASA's predecessor agency, the National Advisory Committee for Aeronautics (NACA), established a rocket launch site on Wallops Island under the direction of the Langley Research Center.
 This site was designated the Pilotless Aircraft Research Station and conducted high-speed aerodynamic research to supplement wind tunnel and laboratory investigations into the problems of flight.
 In 1958, Congress established NASA, which absorbed Langley Research Center and other NACA field centers and research facilities.
 At that time, the Pilotless Aircraft Research Station became a separate facility, Wallops Station, operating directly under NASA Headquarters in Washington, D.C.

 In 1959, NASA acquired the former Naval Air Station Chincoteague, and engineering and administrative activities were moved to this location.
 In 1974, the Wallops Station was named Wallops Flight Center.
 The name was changed to Wallops Flight Facility in 1981, when it became part of Goddard Space Flight Center.

 In the early years, research at Wallops concentrated on obtaining aerodynamic data at transonic and low supersonic speeds.
-Between 1959 and 1961, Project Mercury capsules were tested at Wallops in support of NASA's crewed space flight program - the Mercury program - before astronauts were launched from Cape Canaveral Air Force Station in Florida.
+Between 1959 and 1961, Project Mercury capsules were tested at Wallops in support of NASA's crewed space flight program – the Mercury program – before astronauts were launched from Cape Canaveral Air Force Station in Florida.
 Some of these tests using the Little Joe booster rocket were designed to flight-qualify components of the spacecraft, including the escape and recovery systems and some of the life support systems.
-Two rhesus monkeys, Sam and Miss Sam, were sent aloft as pioneers for astronauts; both were recovered safely.
+Two rhesus monkeys, Sam, launched in 1959, and Miss Sam, 1960, were sent aloft as pioneers for astronauts; both were recovered safely.

 The first payload launched into orbit from Wallops Island was Explorer IX, atop a Scout rocket, on February 15, 1961.

 On September 6, 2013, the Lunar Atmosphere and Dust Environment Explorer (LADEE) was launched from Wallops, atop a Minotaur V rocket.
 This was the first time that an American lunar mission had been launched from anywhere but Florida.

+In May 2026, NASA Administrator Jared Isaacman announced that operational control of the Wallops Flight Facility would be moved from Goddard Space Flight Center to the John F. Kennedy Space Center.

 Wallops Island is currently experiencing beach erosion of 10 to 22 feet (3 to 7 meters) a year, due in part to the current sea level rise; some access roads and parking lots have had to be rebuilt several times over the past five years.
 NASA has responded by continually fortifying the shoreline with sand.

 A permanent ground control station for NASA's RQ-4 Global Hawk drone is at Wallops Flight Facility.